-Emily’s book The Operas of Maurice Ravel, was published by Cambridge University Press in 2015.
-It received a five-star review as the Book Choice for the March 2016 edition of BBC Music Magazine (‘A lucid and deeply researched picture…Kilpatrick understands what made Ravel tick’) and was described in the 10 June 2016 issue of the TLS as ‘an invaluable contribution’.
-A recent review in Notes concluded, ‘Drawing on a deep well of primary sources and keen interpretive insight, The Operas of Maurice Ravel emerges as a distinguished addition to the literature on modern opera.’
-The study entwines analytical, cultural, literary and philosophical approaches, set against a detailed historical-documentary background, and was written with a constant eye to its relevance for performers and listeners as well as scholars.
+Emily’s book The Operas of Maurice Ravel was published by Cambridge University Press in 2015.
+It received a five-star review as the Book Choice for the March 2016 edition of BBC Music Magazine (‘A lucid and deeply researched picture…Kilpatrick understands what made Ravel tick’) and was described in the TLS as ‘an invaluable contribution’.
+She is currently completing a monograph on French art song (1870–1914).

 Since 2009, Emily has worked with the Academy’s Keyboard Research Fellow Roy Howat as co-editors of the first complete critical edition of the songs of Gabriel Fauré for Edition Peters.
-This five-volume project, funded by a three-year AHRC Project Grant at the Royal Academy of Music (2010-13), developed through an interactive programme of documentary research, performance and public engagement, has proved a major contribution to the discipline of critical editing.
+This five-volume project, funded by a three-year AHRC Project Grant at the Royal Academy of Music (2010-13) was developed through an interactive programme of documentary research, performance and public engagement and has proved a major contribution to the discipline of critical editing.
 The project’s innovative practice-led methodologies have been acknowledged in various reviews (Notes, Journal of Singing); in April 2015 Volume 1 was awarded a ‘Best Edition’ prize by the German Music Publishers’ Association at the Frankfurt Musikmesse.
-Four volumes of the edition, including a first publication of some 45 Vocalises, are now in print, in high and medium-low keys; a final volume, comprising Fauré’s late song cycles, is in preparation.
+Four volumes of the edition, including a first publication of some 45 Vocalises, are now in print, in high and medium-low keys; a final volume, comprising Fauré’s late song cycles, is in press for 2022.

-Emily’s other publications include articles and book chapters about composers including Ravel, Fauré and Percy Grainger (see below).
-She has recently written on questions of musical and poetic form in Ravel’s Trois Poèmes de Stéphane Mallarmé, and is preparing a monograph on French song in the period 1870‑1939.
-She also enjoys a varied career as soloist, duo player and vocal accompanist, and has given recital performances, radio broadcasts, masterclasses and seminars across the UK and internationally.
-Her recordings include Fauré’s piano duets, with Roy Howat (Belle Époque: A Portrait of Gabriel Fauré, ABC Classics), and the same composer’s magnificent song cycle La Bonne Chanson, with American tenor Tony Boutté (Peters Sounds, 2017) and two CD recordings of Fauré’s music.
+As a pianist, Emily has given recital performances, radio broadcasts, masterclasses and seminars across the UK and internationally.
+Her recordings include Fauré’s piano duets, with Roy Howat (Belle Époque: A Portrait of Gabriel Fauré, ABC Classics), and the same composer’s magnificent song cycle La Bonne Chanson, with American tenor Tony Boutté (Peters Sounds, 2017).

 The Operas of Maurice Ravel.
 Cambridge: Cambridge University Press, 2015.